- Home

 La Grange Park Public Library, 555 N. La Grange Road

 The Village hosted a public event to kick off the Village Market Streetscape Improvement Plan on Tuesday, May 3 at the La Grange Park Public Library with approximately 50 residents in attendance.
-This plan will present a vision and recommendations for public improvements that establish a safer, more inviting environment along La Grange Road and throughout the Village Market area.
 The event included a presentation, live polling, and an interactive mapping activity.

 Community Survey